 Use wildcards to block multiple pages

-Wildcards, also known as wildcards, can be used in the robots.txt file to block multiple pages at once.
-For example, you can use the Disallow: /*.pdf directive to block the indexing of any PDF on your site.
+Wildcards, also known as generic characters, can be used in the robots.txt file to block multiple pages at once.
+For example, you can use the Disallow: /*.pdf directive to block all files from being indexed.
+PDF on your site.

 Handling errors with Allow directives

-When you block certain pages or folders on your site, you can sometimes end up with exploration errors.
-To avoid this, you can use the Allow directive to specifically authorize access to certain pages or folders while blocking the rest.
-This allows you to better control the behavior of crawlers.
+When you block certain pages or folders on your site, you can sometimes end up with crawl errors.
+To avoid this, you can use the Allow directive to specifically allow access to certain pages or folders while blocking the rest.
+This provides greater control over crawler behavior.

 Use Crawl-delay directives to limit crawling

-If your site receives a lot of traffic or uses a shared infrastructure, it may be useful to limit the frequency with which crawlers access your site.
+If your site receives a lot of traffic or uses shared infrastructure, it may be useful to limit how often crawlers access your site.
 To do this, you can use the Crawl-delay directive to specify a delay in seconds between crawler requests.
-This can help improve site performance avoiding traffic overload.
+This can help improve your site's performance by preventing traffic overload.

 Plugin customization